jeffbski/redux-logic/README.md

 This allows us to get much of the action details out of the code leaving mostly just business logic.
 Instead of using dispatch return promise or observable.

-Either you wouldn't provide the second argument or maybe it would be a different execution phase hook like `processReturn` indicating that we will be returning something rather than using dispatch.
+Introduce new `processOptions` with these properties

+ - useReturn - the returned value of the process function will be dispatched or if it is a promise or observable then the resolve, reject, or observable values will be dispatched applying any successType or failureType logic if defined.
- - successType - dispatch this action type/action creator using contents of dispatch as the payload (also would work with with promise or observable passed to dispatch)
+ - successType - dispatch this action type using contents of dispatch as the payload (also would work with with promise or observable)
- - failedType - dispatch this action type/action creator using contents of error as the payload, sets error: true (would also work for rejects of promises or error from observable)
+ - failureType - dispatch this action type using contents of error as the payload, sets error: true (would also work for rejects of promises or error from observable)

-The successType and failedType would enable this type of code, where you can simply return a promise or observable that resolves to the payload and rejects on error.
+The successType and failureType would enable this type of code, where you can simply return a promise or observable that resolves to the payload and rejects on error.

 ```js
 const fetchPollsLogic = createLogic({